-vote on the compensation of executive officers (as disclosed under Item 402 of Regulation S-K), as well as a separate resolution to determine whether future "say-on-pay" votes should occur on an annual, biannual, or triennial basis.
-Companies must hold a shareholder vote no less than every six years to reconsider whether to hold the say-on-pay vote annually, biennially, or triennially.
+Say on Pay.
+New "say on pay" provisions give shareholders a vote on executive pay.
+The Act does not mandate that a "say-on-pay" vote be held annually as was originally proposed in both the Senate and House bills.
+Rather, public companies, at the first annual or other meeting of shareholders that occurs on or after Jan.
+21, 2011, will be required to include a resolution providing shareholders with a nonbinding, advisory vote on the compensation of executive officers (as disclosed under Item 402 of Regulation S-K), as well as a separate resolution to determine whether future "say-on-pay" votes should occur on an annual, biannual, or triennial basis.
+Companies must hold a shareholder vote no less than every six years to reconsider whether to hold the sayon-pay vote annually, biennially, or triennially.
 Presumably, companies may try to match shareholder votes with the objectives of their compensation programs.
 If, for example, a company's pay programs emphasize multiyear performance, as is generally the case, a staggered "say-on-pay" vote may be easier to justify.
+Currently, Pfizer and General Mills hold votes every two years, while Microsoft holds a vote every three years.

 A say-on-pay vote is nonbinding and does not overrule any decision made by the company or the board or otherwise change the fiduciary duties of the board.
-The SEC has authority to exempt small issuers from say-on-pay and sayon-golden-parachute provisions to the extent it determines that these requirements disproportionately burden small issuers, but it is not clear whether the SEC will exercise its authority to do so.
+The SEC has authority to exempt small issuers from say-onpay and say-on-golden-parachute provisions to the extent it determines that these requirements disproportionately burden small issuers, but it is not clear whether the SEC will exercise its authority to do so.

 Recent say-on-pay votes demonstrate that shareholders are willing to "just say no" when voting on executive compensation.
-During the 2010 proxy season, Motorola, Occidental Petroleum, and Keycorp became the first three companies that failed to garner majority support for a management-sponsored "say on pay" vote.
-Although the say-on-pay vote is non-binding and advisory, RiskMetrics Group, a proxy advisory firm that provides voting recommendations to institutional shareholders and often receives delegated authority to vote their shares, is advising its institutional clients to vote against directors who ignore the outcome of shareholder say-on-pay votes.
-Thus, "say-on-pay" votes have an "in terrorem" effect on companies and their boards of directors.
+During the 2010 proxy season, Motorola, Occidental Petroleum and Keycorp became the first three companies that failed to garner majority support for a management-sponsored "say on pay" vote.